peteclark82/node-fluid/README.md

 Fluid.js is a simple fluent interface API for javascript and node.js.
 It is used to create fluent interfaces around existing vanilla objects, without all the boiler plate code.

-This is a useful extension to the excellent [Async](https://github.com/caolan/async) module.
+This is a useful extension to the popular [Async](https://github.com/caolan/async) module.

 NOTE: Fluid.js will only wrap methods which implement the following asynchronous signature:-

 	function(options, callback) -> callback(err, result)

-## Quick Examples
+## The Problem

-### Example objects

-For the sake of these examples imagine we have the following custom objects
+The pain of flow control and callback hell with asynchronous javascript code is a widely discussed subject.
+Many libraries exist for node.js that make things much less painful.
+This module is meant to add another useful tool to that kit.

+Take the following objects:-

 	var myFirstObj = {
 		doSomething : function(options, callback) {
 			//do something